Sompa-Bhui/Fake_News_Detection--GenAI_Project-22BSA10143/README.md

 •	Visualization: Confusion matrix saved as confusion_matrix.png.
 •	Sample Prediction: "Government claims new policy boosts economy, lacks evidence." → Fake

+Notes
+• This implementation is a simplified and accessible version designed specifically for educational use in the GEN AI course.

+• It uses Logistic Regression instead of more complex models like BERT or LSTM, ensuring compatibility with standard systems and easier interpretability.

+• All results were obtained by running the notebook on a standard laptop, highlighting its practicality and efficiency for coursework and learning.

 ## ⚙️ Setup Instructions

 ### 1. Clone the Repository